NGSEP/NGSEPcore/README.txt

 provides utilities for downstream analysis of variation in VCF files, including functional annotation of variants, filtering, format conversion, comparison, clustering, imputation, introgression analysis and different kinds of statistics.
-Version 4 includes new modules for read alignment and de-novo analysis of short and long reads including calculations of k-mers, error correction, de-novo analysis of Genotype-by-sequencing data and (coming soon) de-novo assembly of long read whole genome sequencing (WGS) data.
+Version 5 includes new modules for read alignment and de-novo analysis of short and long reads including calculations of k-mers, error correction, de-novo analysis of Genotype-by-sequencing data and de-novo assembly of long read whole genome sequencing (WGS) data.

 --------------------
 Building NGSEP